-In our latest eBook, “Best Practices for Patient Engagement and Retention,” we focus on the new and ever expanding role that patients seek to take in their healthcare process.
-We will focus on some reasons why you as a physician and your practice should consider and possibly invest in this desired shift that the patient engagement role is playing.
+In our eBook, “Best Practices for Patient Engagement and Retention,” we focus on the new and ever expanding role that patients seek to take in their healthcare process.
+We focus on some reasons why you as a physician and your practice should consider and possibly invest in this desired shift that the patient engagement role is playing.
 After reading this blog post, we hope that you not only find some answers to the questions you have about patient engagement, but also be intrigued enough to make some strides implementing new tools within your practice.

 Interesting Patient Engagement Statistics